engsyst/dc/README.md

 # Distributed computing
+## MPI
+This examples use MPJ_EXPRESS.

-To run examples for MPJ you should:
+See how to install and use it http://mpj-express.org/ To run examples for MPJ you should:
-1. Put into classpath MPJ_EXPRESS (http://mpj-express.org/) libraries
+1. Put into classpath MPJ_EXPRESS libraries
-2. Add MPJ_EXPRESS Debugger plugin to Eclipse/plugin directory
+2. Add MPJ_EXPRESS Debugger plugin to your_eclipse/plugin directory